groonga/groonga/doc/source/reference/commands/column_rename.rst

 ``table``
 """""""""

-It specifies the name of table that has the column to be renamed.
+Specifies the name of table that has the column to be renamed.

 ``name``
 """"""""

-It specifies the column name to be renamed.
+Specifies the column name to be renamed.

 ``new_name``
 """"""""""""

-It specifies the new column name.
+Specifies the new column name.

 Return value